vesparny/todoo/README.md

 **Todoo** is still under development.
 You can download the latest version from the [releases](https://github.com/vesparny/todoo/releases) page.

-Please not that binaries are not signed.
+Please note that binaries are not signed.
 If you need them to be signed you can easily do it with your own certificates.

 <p align="center">